nmlynch94/com.darkanddarker.DaD/README.md

 ### Future Improvements
 - Resolve the known issues (Contributions Welcome).
+- Game mode support on steam deck.
+Right now, the login page shows but the launcher transition does not work after login.
 - Use github pages to distribute via a flatmanager repo instead of using a single-file bundle.